-I followed up explaining that taking care of my products is important to me and that I haven’t had any issues with any other products.
-I shared my findings and explained that if I had known the lipstick for sale was seven years old when I bought it (7.5 now!), I would’ve passed it up and bought a tub of pigment instead.
+I reached out to explain that taking care of my products is important to me and shared my discovery.
+My email went on to explain that had I known the lipstick for sale was seven years old when I bought it (7.5 now!), I would’ve passed on it and bought something else.
 I suggested that Glambot make product batch verification a part of their product receipt/validation process.

 Nearly two days passed – I heard nothing.
 I followed up again, explaining that I wanted to clear this up for my blog, and asked pointedly what the process was.
-Part of the response is what is already available on their site, but here you go:
+Part of the response is already available on their site (so – it was canned), but here you go: